miyamusaxi/miyamusaxi/README.md

 </p>
 <hr>
 <p>
-  I have dreams, some dreams, but this dreams are a little expansives to my current situation.
+  I have dreams, some dreams⚒, but this dreams are a little expansives to my current situation.
 Anyway i will work to these dreams become true and will make this github profile a step into direction of then.
 </p>
 <hr>
 <div align="center">